Sustainability in Everything We Do

 The Nomination & Compensation Committee supports the BoD in overall staff-related topics – including diversity and inclusion.
 Finally, the Technology & Manufacturing Committee evaluates the sustainability performances of our company.

 The Vestas Sustainability Committee prioritises, oversees, and coordinates cross-functional sustainability initiatives across the entire organisation.
 They are also responsible for also overseeing that our company conforms with and lives up to its international responsibilities as a member of the UN Global Compact.
 The Committee reports to the Executive Management.

 In April 2019, we established the Vestas Sustainability department.
-The department operates from the Vestas CEO Office as part of MarCom, Sustainability & Public Affairs, which is part of the Sales organisation.
+The Sustainability department is under MarCom, Sustainability & Public Affairs, which is part of the Sales organisation.